Guide

 Key takeaways

-• Calculate accumulated depreciation using the straight-line method by dividing the asset cost minus salvage value by its useful life, then multiply by the number of years to determine total depreciation at any point in time.
+• Calculate accumulated depreciation using the straight-line method by subtracting salvage value from asset cost, dividing by useful life, then multiplying by the number of years owned to track total depreciation over time.

-• Utilize cloud accounting software to automate depreciation calculations and journal entries, ensuring accurate asset valuations and eliminating manual tracking errors as your business grows.
+• Track accumulated depreciation with cloud accounting software to automate calculations and journal entries, ensuring accurate financial statements without manual spreadsheet errors as your business grows.

 What is accumulated depreciation?

 Accumulated depreciation is the total amount an asset has depreciated since you bought it.
-It shows how much value your asset has lost over time due to wear, tear, and ageing.
+This running total shows how much value your asset has lost over time due to wear, tear, and aging.
+You'll find it on your balance sheet, where it reduces the original cost of your assets to reflect their current book value.

 Tracking accumulated depreciation helps you:

-• Record accurate asset values on your financial statements
+• Record accurate values: Show true asset worth on your financial statements

 For example: